Internet Merchant Accounts Explained

 You run an eCommerce website that sells pictures that you paint yourself.
 You probably sell about four per month.

-In this case you don't need to go to the expense of obtaining an internet merchant account and incurring all the associated set up fees.
+In this case, you don't need to go to the expense of obtaining an internet merchant account and incurring all the associated setup fees.
 You could use a payment gateway like Paypal which inserts a simple script on your page to provide the buy buttons.
-A more advanced solution would be to use the simple but effective basic Shopify service which for a small monthly fee will give you facebook buy buttons to use. in neither case would you need an IMA because the risk is so small.
+A more advanced solution would be to use the simple but effective basic Shopify service which for a small monthly fee will give you facebook buy buttons to use.
+In neither case would you need an IMA because the risk is so low.

 You run an online store that sells clothing and footwear.

 Which type of solution you choose depends on the setup cost, whether it integrates with your eCommerce solution and the transaction cost.
-For low ticket high volume items the transaction cost can make a big difference to the bottom line.
+For small ticket high volume items, the transaction cost can make a big difference to the bottom line.